CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 After applying quantization, we reorder the operators in the graph for further processing.

-As `matmul` is the core of NN's workflows, we use it as an example to illustrate on how to transform a float-point operator to an integer operator.
+As `matmul` is the core of NN's workflows, we use it as an example to illustrate how to transform a float-point operator to an integer operator.

 let's define float-point `matmul` as $y = Wx$, where $y\in \mathbf{R}^m, x\in \mathbf{R}^n, W\in \mathbf{R}^{m\times n}$.
 First we rewrite $x$, $y$  and $W$ into quantized representation $s_y * y^Q   = (s_wW^Q)  (s_x  X^Q) $ , and rewrite it into